 Read more about Indrani’s speaking work here.

 Jeremie Miller serves as RAFT’s Executive Director to strengthen and spread our message of empowering advocates.
-He is a Certified Professional Coach with over 20 years experience as a teacher, coach, and counselor.
+He is a Certified Professional Coach with over 20 years of experience as a teacher, coach, and counselor.
 He has a Bachelors in Education as well as Science.

 Having experienced the trials and tribulations of the trade first-hand, Jeremie’s passion for RAFT is deeply rooted.
 He has experienced the abuser side of the gender-based violence story through his past work in corrections, and has assisted survivors while working in crisis and suicide prevention.